-Kough et al. (2013) predicted, and empirically verified, spatio-temporal patterns of larval supply and described the Caribbean-wide pattern of larval connectivity for P. argus.
-Their results provided important information needed for international cooperation in the management of marine resources by identifying lobster larval connectivity and dispersal pathways throughout the Caribbean.
-They identified some nations that acted as sources of lobster larvae for the Caribbean and exporting them while others acted as sink, importing lobster larvae.
-They emphasized the relevancy of connectivity in designing Caribbean-wide networks of MPAs.
+Kough et al. (2013) predicted and empirically verified spatiotemporal patterns of larval supply and described the Caribbean-wide pattern of larval connectivity for P. argus.
+The results provided important information for international cooperation in managing marine resources by identifying lobster larval connectivity and dispersal pathways throughout the Caribbean.
+Some identified nations were sources for the export of lobster larvae to the Caribbean, whereas others were sinks, importing lobster larvae.
+Thus, the relevancy of connectivity in designing Caribbean-wide networks of MPAs was emphasized.